 - urinary catheters (a tube in your bladder used to drain urine)

-- having a weakened immune system – for example, from type 2 diabetes, chemotherapy or HIV
+- having a weakened immune system – for example, people with diabetes or people having chemotherapy

-There are some things you can do to try to prevent a UTI.
+There are some things you can try to help prevent UTIs returning.

 wipe from front to back when you go to the toilet

 drink plenty of fluids, particularly water – so that you regularly pee during the day and do not feel thirsty